 The more we travel, the more we realize how little we really need.
 We still carry too much.
 But here’s what we’re carrying with us.

 - Eagle Creek Rincon Vita Backpack (75 liters): This backpack replaced an original Eagle Creek Maiden Voyage (70 liters) that Audrey used for 6 years.
 What I like about the backpack: that it is lockable and that you can zip up the straps (very useful for checking in bags).
 But, the new Rincon Vita backpack doesn’t have a zipped mesh section to throw in odds and ends like the Maiden Voyage.
-Still recommended, but hope they fix this in future versions…
+Still recommended the Rincon Vita Backpack, but hope they add back the inside mesh section in future versions…

 - Crumpler Puppet camera and laptop backpack – a very cool and comfortable bag that really protects your equipment.
 Seven years later, I’m still using the same bag.
 Unfortunately, Crumpler seems to have chosen fashion over function so I haven’t really found a good alternative for if this goes out.